 Williams, Robert, Grambling

 On July 5, 1947, Larry Doby integrated the American League when he was signed by the Cleveland Indians.

 Over the next few years, black players began to produce outstanding performances.
-Besides Robinson and Doby, other stars included Buck Leonard, Josh Gibson, Oscar Charleston, Cool Papa Bell, Roy Campanella (Robinson’s Brooklyn teammate ) and the great Satchel Paige (Doby’s teammate in Cleveland).
+Besides Robinson and Doby, other stars included Buck Leonard, Josh Gibson, Oscar Charleston, Cool Papa Bell, Roy Campanella, Joe Black (Robinson’s Brooklyn teammates ) and the great Satchel Paige (Doby’s teammate in Cleveland).

 As more players began to move into the more established leagues, attendance and support for the Negro Leagues began to dwindle, and eventually it effectively aided in their eventual demise.